bukka/php-crypto/docs/hmac.md

 authentication code (HMAC) message digest from a supplied key and block of data.
 It allows to choose a message digest algorithm.

-The `HMAC` class extends `Hash` and except a constructor all methods are inherited from hash.
+The `HMAC` class extends `MAC` class which extends `Hash` classe.
+It means that with exception of a constructor all methods are inherited from `Hash` class.

 ### Methods